Hudson Valley Ice Cream Shops

 Photograph by Caroline Kaye

 Here at the office, we all agree (which is a major feat in itself): No one thing signals the arrival of summer quite like ice cream.
 Sure, you can get the frosty treat at various places throughout the year, but come the warmer weather, dozens of our favorite establishments throw open their doors — or windows — and go into overdrive.
 These days, there are as many different types of ice cream places as there are flavors, from retro roadside stands (we like it when they have retro prices, too) like Brewster’s Red Rooster, to cutesy shops serving organic homemade treats, to slick eateries hawking frozen yogurt and unique ices.
-Here, we take a look at three shops that have opened in the last two years.
+Here, we take a look at a few of our favorite shops.

 Moo Moo’s Creamery